 In most cases, IoT SIM cards are not used for short-term projects, but for long-term projects.
 Everyone wants to be sure that the installed M2M SIM cards will also transmit data in the long term.
 Especially when end devices are in use worldwide, replacing the IoT SIMs is a logistical nightmare - which is also quite cost-intensive.
 So what happens if the provider becomes insolvent?

 M2M SIM card providers usually have contractual partners who contractually take over the IoT SIMs sold in the event of insolvency, thus ensuring continued operation.
-At wherever SIM , we have secured our customers via two major international network operators in the very unlikely event of insolvency.
+At wherever SIM , we have secured our customers through two major international network operators in the very unlikely event of insolvency.
 However, if a prepaid provider goes bankrupt because the operation of the IoT SIMs it sells is not profitable, it is highly unlikely that it will be worthwhile for another company to continue operating it.
 So if there is no backup to ensure continued SIM operation, the only option for customers is to replace the SIM cards.
 IoT SIM cards that can be remotely loaded with a new network operator profile are rarely available in prepaid tariffs.

 Insolvency may be an extreme case.
 However, this risk cannot be dismissed, especially with pure providers of prepaid IoT tariffs, and is by no means low.
 Costs are calculated very tightly, especially for the particularly low-cost IoT prepaid tariffs.
 The goal behind this: Get into projects, gain market share - and raise prices or sell additional services at a later date.
-After all, once IoT SIMs are in use, switching is usually not that easy or involves a lot of effort for customers.
+After all, once IoT SIMs are in use, switching is usually not so easy or involves a lot of effort for customers.

 Laura Gaber, M.Sc., is the longest-serving of our two Marketing Lauras.
 The Cologne native worked for several years as a communications all-rounder at EU level for the renewable energy sector.
 In 2016, Laura's curiosity drove her further afield - straight into the north and our arms.
 Since then, she has been dealing with the latest developments in digitalization, M2M communication and the IoT on a daily basis.